grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 </div>

 ### Log output
-This options specifies where to send logs to and another configuration connected to it.
+This option specifies where to send logs to and another configuration connected to it.
 Available in the `k6 run` command.

 Possible values are:
 - none - disable